Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 Subject is isolated in the section [R Data Type double](./Data%20Types/Type%20Double.md).

+A double is any value between -1.7976931348623157E+308 to 1.7976931348623157E+308.

 External Editor syntactic sugar.<br>
 :const double `var_name` <double_value><br>
 Defines a variable with the name "var_name" that can hold the given double value.<br>
-A double is defined as an integer value, followed by a dot `.` and then left empty or followed by another integer value.<br>
-Since this is a const definition, you can not assign a value to this variable if it's been defined.
+Since this is a const definition, you can not assign a value to this after it's been defined.

-The value of a const definition cannot be an expression
+The value of a const definition cannot be an expression.

 :global double `var_name`<br>
 Defines a variable with the name "var_name".<br>